ndtp/android-testify/RECIPES.md

 It is often desirable to test your View or Activity in multiple locales.
 Testify allows you to dynamically change the locale on a per-test basis.

-To begin, if you are targeting an emulator running Android API 24 or higher, your activity under test must implement the [TestifyLocaleOverride](https://github.com/Shopify/android-testify/blob/master/Library/src/main/java/com/shopify/testify/locale/TestifyLocaleOverride.kt) interface.
+To begin, if you are targeting an emulator running Android API 24 or higher, your activity under test must implement the [TestifyResourcesOverride](https://github.com/Shopify/android-testify/blob/master/Library/src/main/java/com/shopify/testify/resources/TestifyResourcesOverride.kt) interface.
 This allows Testify to attach a new `Context` with the appropriate locale loaded.
 It is highly recommended that you employ a _test harness activity_ for this purpose.
 Please see the [TestHarnessActivity](https://github.com/Shopify/android-testify/blob/master/Sample/src/androidTest/java/com/shopify/testify/sample/test/TestLocaleHarnessActivity.kt) in the provided Sample.

-With an Activity which implements `TestifyLocaleOverride`, you can now invoke the [setLocale](https://github.com/Shopify/android-testify/blob/master/Library/src/main/java/com/shopify/testify/ScreenshotRule.kt#L205) method on the `ScreenshotTestRule`. `setLocale` accepts any valid [Locale](https://docs.oracle.com/javase/7/docs/api/java/util/Locale.html) instance.
+With an Activity which implements `TestifyResourcesOverride`, you can now invoke the [setLocale](https://github.com/Shopify/android-testify/blob/master/Library/src/main/java/com/shopify/testify/ScreenshotRule.kt#L205) method on the `ScreenshotTestRule`. `setLocale` accepts any valid [Locale](https://docs.oracle.com/javase/7/docs/api/java/util/Locale.html) instance.

 _Example Test:_
 ```kotlin